 The effects of metering noise on dispatch and price outcomes could be significant where constraint right-hand sides are sensitive to metered flows on specific elements, which may in turn be sensitive to sampling timing.
 It is technically possible to replace measured inputs into the dispatch engine with state estimated values; this is a well understood method to smooth measurement noise.
-It may be worthwhile assessing this issue further as a separate initiative that builds on the learnings from this project.
+AEMO is currently assessing this issue further as a separate initiative that builds on the learnings from this project.

 In the historical high price scenarios, the majority of re-bidding appears to be driven by the regional price rather than dispatch volume.
-This creates another challenge in attempting to model high-priced scenarios: as the DTS back-cast has lower prices, the rebidding observed in the scenario is not consistent with the back-cast.
+This creates another challenge in attempting to realistically model high-priced scenarios: as the DTS back-cast has lower prices, the rebidding observed in the scenario is not necessarily consistent with the prices in the back-cast.